-Psychologists are trained to perform testing and analysis on their patients in order to determine the best treatment course.
+Psychologists are trained to test and analyze their patients to determine the best treatment course.
 Psychologists provide different therapies depending on the person and type of mental illness they are suffering from.

-Psychologists can also work with other professionals such as psychiatrists to recommend medications and/or counseling that will help with psychotherapy.
+Psychologists can also work with other professionals, such as psychiatrists, to recommend medications and/or counseling to help with psychotherapy.

 Involvement in Treating Postpartum Depression

-When treating postpartum depression, psychologists will look at the woman’s symptoms and patterns of behavior.
+When treating postpartum depression, psychologists will look at the woman’s symptoms and behavior patterns.
 They will also help her to notice these symptoms in herself.

 From there, psychologists work with their patients to develop coping skills and recognize emotional triggers.
 This helps patients to minimize postpartum depression symptoms like anxiety and irritability on their own.

 A psychiatrist is a mental health professional that provides therapy to their patients from a neurological and biological standpoint.
-Psychiatrists are trained medical doctors, so the focus of their treatment is through medication management.
-Psychiatrists are also trained in many other psychological and social components of mental, behavioral and emotional disorders.
+Psychiatrists are trained medical doctors, so their treatment focuses on medication management.
+Psychiatrists are also trained in many other psychological and social components of mental, behavioral, and emotional disorders.

 To become a psychiatrist, a person must have obtained an undergraduate degree in science and an M.D. in general medicine.
 After graduating with an M.D., they go on to complete a four-year residency in psychiatry.

 During residency, psychiatrists typically treat people of all ages who are suffering from mental illnesses.
-They mainly focus on severe mental illnesses that require treatment through prescription medication and psychotherapy.
+They mainly focus on severe mental illnesses requiring prescription medication and psychotherapy treatment.

-After completing residency, psychiatrists then must pass a licensing exam in order to become accredited and legally practice psychiatry.
+After completing residency, psychiatrists then must pass a licensing exam to become accredited and legally practice psychiatry.

 Because psychiatrists are trained medical doctors, they must distinguish between clinical mental illness and other potential conditions that cause psychological issues.